 - Appearing in person and asking for a copy of the will or another probate document, or making a written request by fax or mail if applying in person is not feasible.

 - Paying a copying fee for the number of pages that the will or another probate document contains.
 These fees usually range from $1.00 to a few dollars per page.

 - Providing a self-addressed, stamped envelope for mailing the copies if the request is not made in person.

 How to View the Online Probate Dockets for Estates Probated in Palm Beach County, Florida

 If the estate you are interested in is being probated in the Palm Beach County Circuit Court located in West Palm Beach, Florida, then follow the links and instructions provided below to view the Palm Beach County probate court dockets online:

 - Click on the following link to access the Palm Beach County, Florida Circuit Court probate website - My Civil Records Civil Courts Secure Access.

-- Click on Search by person name, business name or case_type.
+- Click to search by person name, business name or case type.

 - Type in the decedent's first name and last name in the spaces provided.